...

 This applies broadly to homeschooling boys.
 Mainly, remember that lessons are taking place in the comfort of your own home.
 You can switch up the setting if need be, break lessons apart throughout the day, and give your child options they wouldn’t have in school outside the home.

-Practically this looks like trying new things by observing and experimenting based on your kiddo.
+Practically, this looks like trying new things by observing and experimenting based on your kiddo.
 For example, my son kept chewing the end of his pencil during math.
 He now chews gum while working on math problems.
-Can you imagine a teacher willingly handing a 6 year old gum in first grade?
+Can you imagine a teacher willingly handing a 7-year-old gum in first grade?
+Little tweaks like this make a big difference.

-Also, in this tip I need to mention play based learning.
-Science and art are easy subjects to implement play based learning.
+Also, in this tip, I need to mention play-based learning.
+Science and art are easy subjects to implement play-based learning, like mixing colors to learn about art theory or dissecting flowers for biology.
 But don’t discount math or reading yet!
-All my boys have gone through or are currently in a free preschool curriculum that is entirely play based.
+All my boys have gone through or are currently in a free preschool curriculum that is entirely play-based.
 Follow the link to learn more.
-Ultimately, you’re not restricted by trying to control a large number of kiddos so movement can be encouraged.
+We use games like playing Umbrella Ball Toss for math.
+Ultimately, you’re not restricted by trying to control a large number of kiddos, so movement can be encouraged without chaos.

 I also seek out other opportunities for practicing reading and math in a nonconventional way.
-For example, once a week all my boys get to read to their grandparents on video chat.
+For example, once a week, all my boys get to read to their grandparents on video chat.
 This instills an importance and desire to want to develop reading skills in my younger sons because they want to do more than point and describe pictures.
-While my 6 year old reads a new chapter in a book series that is below or at his current reading level.
-This instills confidence and helps him to develop his reading speed.
+While my 7-year-old reads a new chapter in a book series that is below or at his current reading level, this instills confidence and helps him develop his reading speed.
+Other ideas include grocery shopping for math (calculating totals) or cooking for fractions.
+These real-life applications make learning stick and show boys that education is relevant to their world.

-These are necessary in our homeschool for a couple reasons.
+These are necessary in our homeschool for a couple of reasons.
 First, we do a lot of reading, reciting, and discussing.
-Also, I bounce between my boys and their lessons.
-They are not independent in their own studies yet.
-So when they are not receiving one-on-one time with me they can play quietly in the room with a toy or manipulative.
+Also, I bounce between my boys and their lessons—they’re not independent in their own studies yet.
+So when they’re not receiving one-on-one time with me, they can play quietly in the room with a toy or manipulative.

 Some examples and favorites we have are a balancing block tower, busy books, and a wooden train set.
 You can also pick and choose from your child’s current toy selection and place them in a tub in the homeschool room.
 They’re only allowed to play with that specific toy during lessons.
-Standard coloring and activity books, similar to this, are also a great go to but I do find my boys need more variety.
-We also use printables like the Transportation Sorting pictured above.
+Standard coloring and activity books, similar to this, are also a great go-to, but I do find my boys need more variety.

-I can definitely read with my middle son but it’s not exactly what fills his cup.
-If I want to fill his cup all I have to do is invite him into the kitchen to help me cook or bake.
-Then my youngest, who is still 3, does not need much.
+I can definitely read with my middle son, but it’s not exactly what fills his cup.
+If I want to fill his cup, all I have to do is invite him into the kitchen to help me cook or bake.
+We measure ingredients, stir pots, and chat about his day—it’s hands-on and relational.
+Then my youngest, who is still 4, doesn’t need much.
 Usually, I will simply sit nearby as he plays and interacts with me as he wants.
-Or I will sing and hold him while rocking.
-As these three boys continue to grow I’ll have to reflect on what fills their cup.
-But ultimately you’re slowing down and reminding yourself, and your child, that the relationships are the most important.
+As these three boys continue to grow, I’ll have to reflect on what fills their cup.
+But ultimately, you’re slowing down and reminding yourself, and your child, that the relationships are the most important.

 Training your sons in the way they should go will look different in every home because every child and family is different.
 But that’s the beauty of homeschooling.
 I have more freedom to guide them based on their individual interests.
-Is it easy, no way!
-But by implementing some of these tips I hope you find more peace, joy, and success in your journey of homeschooling boys.
+Is it easy?
+No way!
+There are days when nothing goes as planned, and you question everything.
+But by implementing some of these tips, I hope you find more peace, joy, and success in your journey of homeschooling boys.

 0 0 votes